irtf-chair/www/README.txt

 Site content is being maintained under content/, site layouts are under layouts/, per nanoc convention.

-Web assets are maintained with bower (http://bower.io/), see bower.json.

 Gulp (http://gulpjs.com/) is being used to build, deploy and check the site; see gulpfile.js.